atyryshkina/algorithm-performance-analysis/README.md

 ### The Galactic Radio Telescope and Tracking Data

-All Galaxy instances are able to keep records of runtime data.
-This is a choice that adminstrators can make when configuring Galaxy.
-The most widely used Galaxy instance, Galaxy Main, does so, and the data collected there is the data used in the presented tests.
+All Galaxy instances have an option to keep records of runtime data.
+This is a service that adminstrators can select when configuring a Galaxy.
+The most widely used Galaxy instance, Galaxy main, does so, and the data collected on Galaxy main is the data used in these tests.

-If other Galaxy instances would like to share their runtime data with the community, they can do so with the [Galactic Radio Telescope (GRT)](https://telescope.galaxyproject.org/).
-The GRT is a service that allows Galaxy admins to export anonymous data from their instance and release it to the public in a standard format.
+If adminstrators of other Galaxy instances would like to share their runtime data with the community, they can do so with the [Galactic Radio Telescope (GRT)](https://telescope.galaxyproject.org/).
+The GRT is an API service that allows Galaxy admins to export their data and have it released to the public in a standard package.
 For more information visit the [documentation](https://docs.galaxyproject.org/en/master/admin/special_topics/grt.html).

 ### scikit-learn and machine learning